fiddlecube/compliant-llm/README.md

-# FC Prompt Tester
+# Prompt Secure

 A comprehensive tool for testing AI system prompts against various attack vectors and edge cases.

 ## Overview

-FC Prompt Tester helps developers evaluate the robustness of their AI assistant system prompts by testing them against common attack patterns such as prompt injection, jailbreaking, adversarial inputs, and more.
+Prompt Secure helps developers evaluate the robustness of their AI assistant system prompts by testing them against common attack patterns such as prompt injection, jailbreaking, adversarial inputs, and more.

 ## Features